 We adopted the method in [21] to build the statistical model.
 N samples, each one represented by r points, are used for training.
 Each sample corresponds to an image sequence.
 Landmarks of all the frames are concatenated in one shape vector.
-Let S_i be the vector describing shape i of the training set; it can then be obtained by concatenating the P{ij} landmarks of the analyzed object: $S_i = (P{i0}, P{i1}, \ldots, P{i,r-1})^{\top}$ with $i = 1, 2, \ldots, N$ and $j = 0, 1, \ldots, r-1$. \top is the transpose of the vector.
+Let S_i be the vector describing shape i of the training set; it can then be obtained by concatenating the P{ij} landmarks of the analyzed object: $S_i = (P{i0}, P{i1}, ..., P{i,r-1})^{\top}$ with i = 1, 2, ..., N and j = 0, 1, ..., r-1. \top is the transpose of the vector.

 A training set previously marked is needed in order to build the statistical model.
-For this task we created an interactive graphic interface that enables manual segmentation.
+For the manual segmentation, we created an interactive graphic interface that enables the experts to mark the contour of the left ventricle in the images.
+The application allows selecting specific image sequences from the 4D cardiac CT to go through with the annotation process.

 A sequence of cardiac CT images includes temporal and spatial information.
 In this method both types of information are represented using a unique shape vector.
 This shape representation is commonly called spatiotemporal [18].
-All the landmarks are concatenated beginning with the first frame of the sequence (represented by the time t_0) and ending with the last one (denoted by the time variable t_9).
-Each shape vector is then computed as:
+All the landmarks are concatenated beginning with the first frame of the sequence